simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-The read models for the list and detail view are implemented as relational tables in the database.
-In the code snippet above we can see
+The list and detail view models are implemented as relational tables in the database.
+In the code snippet above, we see
-that for both views we have the same workflow with different tables.
-First we find the find the inventory item in the database by its aggregate ID,
+that we have the same workflow with different tables for both views.
+First, we locate the inventory item in the database by its aggregate ID,
-then we update the name of the inventory item and flush the changes to the database.
-Again we are using Ktorm to interact with the database.
+then update the name of the inventory item and commit the changes to the database.
+Again, we use Ktorm to interact with the database.
-Here we are using the full ORM capabilities of Ktorm and using its entity feature to map the tables to Kotlin classes.
-We will also not go into the details
-of Ktom here but should be able to see that the code is quite readable and one can easily understand what is happening.
+Here we take full advantage of Ktorm's ORM capabilities and use its entity feature to map the tables to Kotlin classes.
+Again, we won't go into the details of Ktorm here either, but you should be able to see that the code is easy to read and understand what is happening.
-After updating the read model we can query the read model via the InventoryItemController and return the list or detail view of the inventory item to the user.
+With the read model updated, we can query the read model via the *InventoryItemController* and return the inventory item list or details view to the user.
-One last point to show is that we have implemented a ReadModelFacade to have a central place to query the read model.
+The last thing to be shown is that we have implemented a *ReadModelFacade* to have a central point for querying the read model.
-The ReadModelFacade is injected into the InventoryItemController and is used to query the read model.
+The *ReadModelFacade* is injected into the *InventoryItemController* and is used to query the read model.

 ```kotlin
 interface ReadModelFacade {